The CDC recommends that everyone 6 months and older get vaccinated this season.

 This booklet contains a month-by-month educational campaign to help the school raise awareness about the importance of seasonal influenza vaccination.
 Each month features a vaccine focus, national activities, suggested actions and sample resources.
 Download the booklet.

-Free educational materials provided by MedImmune Advocacy to NASN Members.
-Materials are designed to help deliver easy-to-read information for students and families on influenza.
-The program highlights key facts about the flu and promotes awareness of the importance of vaccination to prevent the spread of flu.
+Free educational materials provided by MedImmune Alliance & Advocacy to NASN members.
+Materials, available in both English and Spanish, are designed to help deliver easy-to-read information about influenza to students and families.
+The materials highlight key facts about influenza and promote the importance of annual vaccination.
 Learn more.

 School Nurses Influenza Vaccination Commitment